Williamson County Circuit Clerk resigns her position following DUI charges

 As Circuit Clerk, Crabb maintained the official records for the court system and receives the court documents for filing for both civil and criminal cases.

 Her name is still listed on the clerk website and it is also where you can find the charges filed against her.
-According the clerks website, Crabb is charged with a DUI, operating a uninsured vehicle, improper lane usage and making an improper turn.
+According to the clerk's website, Crabb is charged with a DUI, operating a uninsured vehicle, improper lane usage and making an improper turn.

 The party condemned Crabb's action noting that thousands of people die annually related to DUI's.
 The party will appoint Crabb's replacement accoring to the letter.